ekiefl/pooltool/docs/resources/custom_physics.md

 #### Implement the logic

 :::{note}
-You may prefer **registering** and **activating** your model before you start implementing the logic.
+You may prefer **registering** and **activating** your model before you start implementing the logic (below).
 Even though your model doesn't do anything at this point, you may prefer registering and activating it now, so that you can make changes, and immediately see how your implementation affects a test case.
 :::

 This is where you come in, but there are a few points to make.
 First, I really like type hints, but I remember a time when I didn't.
 If that's you, don't worry about them--or any other conventions I follow, for that matter.
 This is your code, just do your thing and don't get overwhelmed in my conventions.